Pure White Paint Color, by Sherwin Williams, is a go-to white paint color for walls, trim, exteriors, cabinets, and more.

 Sherwin Williams Pure White almost perfectly straddles the line between warm and cool.
 This is why you will see some websites say it is a cool color and other websites say it is a warm shade.

 Because it is so bright, and not a soft white, many will say it is cool.
-But, because it has that nod towards yellow, which is a warm color, it actually lands in the warm category of paint colors.
+But, because it has that hint of warm yellow, it actually lands in the warm category of paint colors.

 But it is really ever so slightly warm.
 This is why I think it is the perfect white paint color that goes with everything.